Great Basin Seed

 Needle and Thread Grass is a very effective grass in preventing wind erosion on sandy soils.
 It is one of the first grasses to naturally establish in disturbed sandy sites.
 It can be used in seeding mixtures for revegetation of sandy sites and sites disturbed by mining activities.

 This species has fairly high levels of seed dormancy.
 If seed is less than 2- years old, it should be planted in late fall as a dormant planting to assist with breaking the seed dormancy.
 Older seed can be planted in early spring.
 Seed should be planted about 3⁄4- inch deep on loamy soils, about 1⁄2- inch deep on clay soils and up to 1- inch deep on sandy soils.

 Great Basin Seed is a major purveyor of native Needle and Threadgrass.
-We custom collect our seed from native stands in Utah, Idaho and Wyoming.
+We custom collect our seed from native stands in Utah, Colorado, Idaho and Wyoming.

 Needle & Threadgrass

 |Old Scientific Name:|